drgerg/XMerge/README.md

 **Flat data files** means comma-delimited (.csv), tab-delimited (.txt), .xls files, and .xlsx files.
 You can argue the last two aren't 'flat files', but XMerge works on them anyway.
 Output files can be .csv (comma-delimited), .txt (tab-delimited) or .xlsx formats.

-### XMerge does not require Excel, a Microsoft login, the cloud, and Ethernet connection or any outside dependancies.
+### XMerge does not require Excel, a Microsoft login, the cloud, an Ethernet connection or any outside dependancies.

 Choose your settings, select your source files from one or many folders, then hit the 'Go' button.